Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 A4: Once Saint Peter transforms the old lady, the woodpecker gets her food by boring into the trees.
 The poem describes her as “boring and boring for food” in the hard, dry wood.

 The repetitive action of boring into the trees is how the woodpecker sustains herself and obtains her necessary nourishment.
-The transformation serves as a symbolic punishment for the old lady’s selfishness, condemning her to a life of laborious work in the form of a woodpecker.
+The transformation serves as a symbolic punishment for the old lady’s selfishness, condemning her to a life of labour as a woodpecker.

 Q5: Do you think that the old lady would have been so ungenerous if she had known who Saint Peter was?
 What would she have done then?